top of page

 Real-Life Case: Maria’s Journey to Gut and Emotional Balance

-Maria, 38, struggled with stress eating and fatigue.
-After consulting with Dr. Kuruvadi:
+Maria, 38, struggled with fatigue, stress eating, and mood swings.
+After working with Dr. Kuruvadi, she:

-• She adopted a high-fiber, plant-based diet with fermented foods
+• Adopted a high-fiber, plant-based diet with fermented foods

 • Improved sleep hygiene